 Camellia japonica ‘Carter’s Sunburst’

 Camellia japonica is the plant most gardeners have in mind when they speak of camellias.
-Naturally a large shrub or small tree but variable in size, growth rate, and habit.
+It is naturally a large shrub or small tree, but is variable in size, growth rate, and habit.
 Hundred-year-old plants in California reach 20 ft. high and equally wide, and even larger specimens exist.
 Most gardeners, however, can consider japonicas to be shrubs 6–12 ft. high and wide.
 Many are lower growing.

 Included here are japonica varieties that are current favorites among Western gardeners, as well as a number of old standbys whose beauty belies their age.
 Some are among the oldest varieties still in commerce, having been brought to Europe and the U.S. from China and Japan in the 19th century or even earlier (these venerable camellias are noted by date of introduction in the text).

 Season of bloom is specified as early, midseason, or late.
 In California, early means October to January; midseason, January to March; late, March to May.
 In the Southwest, early means October to December; midseason, January and February; late, March and April.
 In the Northwest, early means December to February; midseason, March and April; late, May.

 Flower size is also noted for each variety.
 Very large blooms are over 5 in. wide; large, 4–5 in.; medium-large, 3 1/2–4 in.; medium, 3–3 1/2 in.; small, 2 1/2–3 in.; and miniature, 2 1/2 in. or less.‘Carter’s Sunburst’

 Midseason.
 Large to very large flowers, semidouble to peony form to formal double, in pale pink striped with deeper pink.
 Medium-size, compact plant.

 Early to midseason.
 Anemone-form flowers sport white-margined pale pink petals with fringed ...